Hi I’m Phil Robinson

 I have also independently led Inspections within Children’s Services; in both Staffordshire and Shrewsbury.

 Having completed training as a Qualified Level 2 Fitness Instructor and Level 3 Personal Trainer, I have also worked with the leading Health and Fitness chain within the industry; serving both children and adults along the way!

 In sum, (with my associates), we have worked with and impacted upon hundreds of children and families; utilising a measurable ‘solutions-based’ framework.

 Having looked at the professional bit!

 On a personal note, I went to school, enjoyed various sporting successes and achievements and trained with the two biggest professional Football Clubs in the Midlands, before I went to College and ‘lived life’ and all that it entailed at that time!
 This included withstanding and resisting intense Peer pressure, whilst also being an ‘individual’, displaying the strength, resilience and where-with-all to accept positive guidance.

 Fortunately I was able have sought and received some help from some very positive role models.

 I was also ably supported by some caring family members.
 This is not to say that the period spent living at home was always easy as at various intervals, the family encountered various problems and crisis which we had to endure.
 This included with siblings, and between family members.

-At various intervals this would involve the loss not only of family members (brother(s) and grandmother!), but also the loss of valuable friends.
+At various intervals this would involve the loss not only of family members (brother(s) and grandmother!), but also the loss of close and valuable friends.

 I have been fortunate enough to have undertaken a placement at the Evening Mail and as such have gained an insight into the workings of the media.
 That, with social technological advances has provided my with a good overview of the influences of the media.